timescale/docs.timescale.com-content/api.md

 The `older_than` parameter can be specified in two ways:

 - **interval type**: The cut-off point is computed as `now() - older_than`.
-An error will be returned if an interval is supplied and the time column is not one of a TIMESTAMP, TIMESTAMPTZ, or DATE.
+An error will be returned if an INTERVAL is supplied and the time column is not one of a TIMESTAMP, TIMESTAMPTZ, or DATE.